Rostlab/SNAP2/README.md

 ## HOWTO get and configure databases

+Complete these steps after installing SNAP2 (on your VM).
 Ensure that there is enough space on your (virtual) machine.
 Depending on the type of database you want to use, you will need up to 110 GB disk space.
 If you initialized a vagrant box with default settings, you might want to use an external hard drive and forward it to the virtual machine.
 On the tested System (Mac OS X 10.10 and debain/wheezy64 in box), USB port forwarding was disabled and not possible to be used.
-To use the Hard drive as shared folder configure the virtualmachine in `Vagrantfile` as follows, whereas `$host_folder_path` and `$guest_folder_path` are the folders on the respective systems:
+To use the hard drive as shared folder, configure the virtualmachine in `Vagrantfile` (on your local machine) as follows, whereas `$host_folder_path` and `$guest_folder_path` are the folders on the local and virtual system, respectively:

 ```
 Vagrant.configure(2) do |config|